-The hip Arise Coffee Roasters is just a 5-minute walk from Kiyosumi-Shirakawa Station, and Arise Coffee Entangle, its sister cafe, is located at the southern end of Kiyosumi Gardens.
+The hip Arise Coffee Roasters is just a 5-minute walk from Kiyosumi-Shirakawa Station.
 American coffee company Blue Bottle has even opened a location here, occupying a large two-story storehouse with large windows and an open-floor plan.
 Numerous other cafes in the area cater to every style, from ultra-modern espresso bars to laidback classic coffee shops with a more rustic feel.

 For a more intimate look at up-and-coming artists, go to the nearby Ando Gallery.
 This tiny, one-room gallery is free to visit, and is conveniently located next to an espresso shop, so you can enjoy a cup of coffee while viewing the art.